Yukthaachar/Django_Procedure/README.md

 ```
 Run the Django development server
 If everything is okay with your Project, Django will start running the server at localhost port 8000 (127.0.
 0.1:8000), and then you have to navigate to that link in your browser.

+If you are doing multiple apps in same project you might get *Page Not Found Error*, You can ignore it.

 ## PHASE2: Creating urls
 **Step5 :**